Apple Reportedly Planning To Release Budget iPhone Without Face ID For Chinese Market

 “A structured light laser emitter, the major component of Face ID, would cost several hundred yuan, said a Beijing-based representative who preferred to be anonymous,” the report continued.
 “He told the Global Times on Monday that ‘only Apple can afford it but that would also affect its sales.'”

 The Global Times report also went deeper into the business implications of Apple’s purported move toward a more affordable iPhone for the Chinese market.
-According to the outlet, Apple has “lost” a number of consumers in China due to their preference for cheaper phones that cost around 5,000 yuan, or $731 in U.S. currency.
-As such, the country’s smartphone buyers have mostly favored local brands such as Huawei, Oppo, Vivo, and Xiaomi, with statistics showing Apple at fifth place with a 9 percent share of smartphone shipments in the first quarter of 2019.
+According to the outlet, Apple has lost a number of consumers in China due to their preference for cheaper phones that cost around 5,000 yuan, or $731 in U.S. currency.
+As such, the country’s smartphone buyers have mostly favored local brands such as Huawei, Oppo, Vivo and Xiaomi, with statistics showing Apple at fifth place with a 9 percent share of smartphone shipments in the first quarter of 2019.

 Report: Budget iPhone for China Ditches Face ID https://t.co/9P6J8kcbiA pic.twitter.com/vBLTSVu0Cf